ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 Whenever we like, we can simple CTRL+C on the CBF emulator and wait for the final packets to arrive at pss-receive.

 What just happened?
 We triggered the pss pipeline to listen for test data from a udp stream.
-This data was passed through a single pulse search emulator module and the resulting single pulse candidate data was exported to the pss-receive ppliation.
+This data was passed through a single pulse search emulator module and the resulting single pulse candidate data was exported to the pss-receive application.

 ## Deploying pss\_receive as an SDP workflow in Minikube